 Free up your team and let them focus on long-term tasks.

 - Time: One of the major cons of hiring outsourcing is the amount of time to find a suitable agency.
 Finding an agency that collaborates well with your company and makes your project done in the correct way will take time.
-Although there are plenty of agencies out there but not all of them have the team fitting your company’s skill requirements.
+Although there are plenty of agencies out there, not all of them have the team fitting your company’s skill requirements.

 2. The pros and cons of in-house software development

-- Direct control to your workers: With a team of developers who work with you full time and have involved into your project, you know the strengths and weaknesses of each team member and can assign suitable tasks for them accordingly.
-If a problem happens, you will know who caused it so it will be solved swiftly.
+- Direct control to your workers: With a team of developers who work with you full time and have been involved in your project, you know the strengths and weaknesses of each team member and can assign suitable tasks for them accordingly.
+If a problem happens, you will know who caused it, so it will be solved swiftly.
 Urgent tasks and fixes can always be treated as top priorities by your in-house team, while an outsourced team can not work in this way as they might be busy with other projects at the moment.

-- Ability to build a company culture: It is crucial for a start-up to outline a strict workflow and build corporate codes, events, ethics, etc from the very beginning.
+- Ability to build a company culture: It is crucial for a start-up to outline a strict workflow and build corporate codes, events, ethics, etc. from the very beginning.
 Team spirit is a strong benefit of an in-house team.
 It is also the thing you will never find in an outsourced team.
 Good relationships between people in the company lead to good processes of how products are made and, consequently, an excellent final result.

 - High cost: Hiring an in-house development team takes your company a lot of money.
 Having developers on the payroll means you have to pay them no matter what.
 Whether they are working hard for a big project or just maintaining the system performance, you have to pay them the same salary.
-Furthermore, you do need to provide them benefits such as equipment, health insurance, paid leaves, sick pay and free meals.
-Additionally, you still have to pay for your developers even they are lying on the sofa as they don’t have any project to do at the moment.
-You task is to attract them, find projects for them to do and retain them.
+Furthermore, you do need to provide them benefits such as equipment, health insurance, paid leaves, sick pay, and free meals.
+Additionally, you still have to pay for your developers even if they are lying on the sofa as they don’t have any project to do at the moment.
+Your task is to attract them, find projects for them to do, and retain them.
 Therefore, you either keep your business basic or have to find generous investors.

 Now you’ve learned about the in-house and outsourcing software development approaches.
-Each approach has its own pros and cons, so examine your demand, budget and goals in order to choose the right option.
+Each approach has its own pros and cons, so examine your demand, budget, and goals in order to choose the right option.